Amulya-Yadav/U-Net-PyTorch/README.md

 You can also add quick metrics snapshots (Dice/IoU) for specific subsets here.

----

-## Reproducibility

-• Set a global seed in PyTorch, NumPy, and Python for deterministic behavior where possible.
-• Keep train/val/test splits fixed when comparing configurations.
-• Document transforms and thresholds alongside results.

----

 ## Troubleshooting

 • **CUDA out of memory** → reduce batch size or image size; ensure tensors are moved off GPU when not needed.
-• **All‑black or all‑white outputs** → check mask normalization, loss/thresholding, and learning rate.
+• **All‑black or all‑white outputs** → check mask normalization and loss/thresholding.
 • **Tensor size mismatch on skip connections** → verify resize/crop/stride consistency.

 ---